liamcottle/appmarks-ios/README.md

 I'm completely new to Swift and SwiftUI, (coming from a Java/PHP/ObjC background), so if I'm doing something wrong, feel free to let me know!

+# Features

+Currently implemented features:

+- [x] Bookmark apps from AppStore URLs on your Clipboard.
+- [x] Bookmarked apps list show the app name, icon, developer and price.
+- [x] Tap to view the app on the AppStore.
+- [x] Swipe to remove bookmarked apps.

+Planned features:

+- [ ] Share apps directly from the AppStore into Appmarks.
+- [ ] Create groups to organise bookmarked apps with a custom title.

 # License

 MIT